 Now that you have watched the video above, follow the steps below to improve your shred guitar playing.

-Step One: Begin by using a basic 3 string A minor arpeggio pattern.
+Step One: Create your own shred guitar playing ideas starting with a basic 3 string A minor arpeggio pattern.
 For this pattern, make sure to use a pull off from the highest note to the next highest note when descending.
 For example, in the A minor arpeggio, make sure to use a pull off from fret 12 to fret 8 on the high E string while descending.
 See the tab below if you are not sure how to play the notes of the A minor arpeggio:

-Step Two: Play through the pattern several times (at whatever speed you are comfortable with).
+Step Two: Play through the pattern several times (at shred guitar playing speed or whatever speed you are comfortable with).